milan-sony/OmegleBot/README.md

 <img src="screenshots/img4.png">

-If the stranger skips without answering anything the bot will wait for 10 sec and skips
+If the stranger skips without answering anything, the bot will wait for 10 sec and skip the stranger

 <img src="screenshots/img5.png">

-If the responce of the stranger is F (Female) it will make a beep sound and the bot will sleep for 5 min and it will stop execution (time can be changed in the program)
+If the responce of the stranger is F (Female) it will make a beep sound and the bot will stop execution

 If stranger (F) skips you, you have to run the code again